Sophie Livingstone MA, UKCP, BACP (Snr Accred), COSRT

 - Generalised anxiety disorder

 - Postnatal depression

 - Relationship problems

 Concessions sometimes available

-I also offer supervision to qualified and training counsellors and therapists, and to other helping professionals.
+I offer supervision to qualified and training counsellors and therapists.

 Maps & Directions

 Type of session

 Types of client